Table of Contents

 4. Type Diskpart and press ENTER

-6. Now you have to select the disk that you want to use as a bootable USB.
+6. Now, you have to select the disk you want to use as a bootable USB.
 You must select the USB you wish to use and not, for example, the system disk.
 In my case, I want to select Disk 1, but not Disk 0, as it’s my system disk!
 Use the disk size list to verify this.

-9. Select the partition you just created by typing select partition 1 and press ENTER
+9. Select the partition you just created by typing:

 Type active and press ENTER,

-11. Type assign and press ENTER, to assign the drive the first available drive letter.
+11. Type assign and press ENTER to assign the drive to the first available drive letter.
 The drive should now be available in Windows Explorer.